 Chart and table data from all profile analyses can be exported to Excel files by clicking the Report button and selecting Excel.
-Select Include all data if you wish to include detailed results.
-For continuous roughness reports this will include every data point.
-If unchecked, the report only lists defective segments.
+Detailed reports include all data.
+For continuous roughness reports these will include every data point.
+Summary reports only list defective segments.
 Each exported Excel file contains analysis results from a specific profile trace.